There are a plethora of tools out there. Which ones are the best? How do you choose?

 Notes, Planning and General Organization

-Google Drive – Cloud storage is ubiquitous these days.
-Box, Dropbox, OneDrive.
+Google Drive – Cloud storage is ubiquitous today.
+Google Drive, Box, Dropbox, OneDrive.
 My advice, pick ONE.
 Honestly, they’re all good these days.
-I like Google Drive because I’m a big Google fan/user, and it works well in my workflow.
+I like Google Drive because I’m a big Google fan/user (and now employee), and it works extremely well in my workflow.

 Lemome Notebook – Pen and paper is not dead.
 It’s good to write and draw on physical paper.
 This notebook is amazing!
 Don’t go buy a Moleskin.
 I’ve had both, and I can say the quality of the Lemome for the price is just amazing.
 It lays flat, ink doesn’t bleed through the pages, comes in ruled, blank, dotted and squared page options, etc. It’s an all around great deal.